 Poor balance or reduced mobility can make it hard to move safely around your home.
-Grab rails (also known as grab bars) are a simple adaptation that give you that extra confidence when negotiating steps or stairs.
+Grab rails (also known as grab bars and hand rails) are a simple home adaptation that give you that extra confidence when negotiating steps or stairs.
 When you want to change position and need a little leverage, such as getting on and off the toilet or in and out of the bath.
-We’ve written a handy guide on the different types of grab rails to help you choose which is right for you.

 1. In the bathroom